ten-protocol/go-ten/design/user_data_incentives.md

 The transaction is wrapped together with a node address, and signed with the viewing key.

 A node will only accept transactions via RPC if they're addressed to it, and thus can use this payload to claim a reward.
+This wrapper will then be gossiped to the other nodes accompanied by the signed viewing key.

 ##### Outstanding problems to solve